CHT2520-web-prog/laravel-starter/README.md

 php artisan serve
 ```

-You should be able to view you Laravel app on port 8000 where you will see the 'Let's get started' message.
+You should be able to view your Laravel app on port 8000 where you will see the 'Let's get started' message.